How to Stay Healthy at Work

 If possible, do not use coworkers’ offices, desks, or supplies.
 If you need to use them, however, wipe them down with disinfectant first.

 Get the flu vaccine as soon as it is available in your area.

 When soap and water aren’t available, use alcohol-based disposable hand wipes or gel sanitizers.
 For the most effectiveness, check that the product is at least 60% alcohol.
 If using a gel, rub it into your hands until they’re dry.

 Other suggestions include:

 Keep tissues on your desk and cough or sneeze into a tissue.

 If you have a family member who has the flu but you feel well, it is safe to go to work.
-Monitor your health daily and stay home if you start to feel sick.
+Check your health daily and stay home if you start to feel sick.

-Last Reviewed Date: 02/23/2012
+Last Reviewed Date: 02/03/2015

-© 2000-2013 Krames StayWell, 780 Township Line Road, Yardley, PA 19067.
+© 2000-2015 The StayWell Company, LLC.
+780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.